noahsug/card-auto-battler/README.md

 Heuristic: Card pair priority list position

 - tells us strength of a card pair with no regard for deck
+- simple impl: pick the two cards according to the priority list
+- complex impl: eval every resulting deck by summing priority weight of every pair

 Deck -> win rate prediction